 The average monthly rental rate of return (also referred to as return on investment or lease rate factor) is calculated by dividing the averages of monthly rental revenues by the cost of rental equipment on rent for the period.
 For example, if a company has an average monthly rental rate of 2.0 percent, it is generating revenue equal to 2.0 percent of the total cost of the equipment on lease each month, or 24 percent of the unit's cost per year.
 In this case, renting the unit for 50 months would generate revenue sufficient to cover 100 percent of the unit's original cost.
-A company with an average monthly rental rate of just 1 percent would require 100 months of rental income to recover initial costs.
+A company with an average monthly rental rate of three percent would require just 34 months of rental income to recover initial costs.

-For 2019, nine companies reported their average monthly rental rate.
-MBI took a simple average of these nine rates to calculate an industry average monthly rental rate of return of 2.48 percent.
-Based on this information, the average company would need to consistently rent its unit for 40 months to recover the original cost of equipment.
-This average is across all company sizes and across all product lines (single wides, double wides etc.).
+For 2020, MBI took a simple average of the reported rates to calculate an industry average monthly rental rate of return of 2.57 percent.

+Based on this information, the average company would need to consistently rent its unit for 38.9 months to recover the original cost of equipment.

+This average is across all company sizes and across all product lines (singlewides, doublewides etc.).